vmware-archive/kube-prod-runtime/docs/migration-guides/prometheus-migration.md

 You can see how the delta between those two compacts is two hours.

-In order to do a safe migration avoiding block time ranges overlaps in next TSDB compacts after the migration, it will be necessary to create a snapshot in Prometheus skipping the WAL file, as the WAL file will contain references to future time ranges.
+In order to do a safe migration and avoid time range overlaps in later compactions, it is necessary to create a snapshot in Prometheus skipping the WAL file, as it contains references to future time ranges.

-It is important to know that if you create a Prometheus snapshot skipping the WAL file the *last hour of data* will not be present in the snapshot.
-In example:
+It is important to know that if you create a Prometheus snapshot skipping the WAL file the **last hour of data** will not be present in the snapshot.
+For example, if the Prometheus logs show the following operations:

-If I sync with the Prometheus TSDB and I see the latest logs from Prometheus are:

 ```bash
 level=info ts=2018-12-05T11:00:08.289897499Z caller=compact.go:398 component=tsdb msg="write block" mint=1543989600000 maxt=1543996800000 ulid=01CXYSH0M8RSWNJG3YM1S9YGY5
 level=info ts=2018-12-05T13:00:09.242667991Z caller=head.go:446 component=tsdb msg="head GC completed" duration=170.063092ms
 ```

-A good time to create a snapshot of the TSDB  to perform the migration would be at 13:00 UTC, so I create the snapshot just after Prometheus wrote the latest information stored in the WAL file to disk.
+A good time to create a snapshot of the TSDB  to perform the migration would be at 13:01 UTC, so you create the snapshot just after Prometheus wrote the latest information stored in the WAL file to disk.
-If I do this, I will find the following:
+If you do this, you will find the following:

 [Insert image of  Prometheus query with 1 hour of missing data due to snapshot]

-This way I would have lost 1 hour of Prometheus metrics.
+This way you would have lost 1 hour of Prometheus metrics.

-In order to ensure a minimal data loss, the new Prometheus deployment should be deployed 55 mins (ensuring with this less than 5 mins of data loss) before  the next TSDB compact happens, so the new Prometheus deployment can start scrapping data before the snapshot is restored.
+In order to ensure a minimal data loss, the new Prometheus deployment should be deployed 55 mins (ensuring with this less than 5 mins of data loss) before the next TSDB compact happens, so the new Prometheus deployment can start scraping data before the snapshot is restored.
 Continuing with the last example:

-If I notice the next TSDB compact will happen at 13:00 UTC I should deploy BKPR Prometheus in the cluster at 12:05 UTC, so Prometheus can start scrapping data and fill the gap that the snapshot will create.
-Then, at 13:00 UTC I will create a Prometheus snapshot and will restore it in the new deployment, creating the following:
+If the next TSDB compact happens at 13:00 UTC you should deploy BKPR Prometheus in the cluster at 12:05 UTC, so Prometheus can start scraping data and fill the gap that the snapshot will create.
+Then, at 13:00 UTC you can create the Prometheus snapshot and will restore it in the new deployment, creating the following:

 ![prometheus_successful_migration](../../images/prometheus-migration/tsdb_restored.png)

-## Create a snapshot and restore it in the new Prometheus deployment
+## Step 4: Perform the Prometheus TSDB migration

-Now that the process to perform the migration is clear, these are the commands that will have to be executed in order to migrate the TSDB from the old Prometheus deployment to the BKPR one.
+Now that the process has been explained in detail, these are the commands that will have to be executed in order to migrate the TSDB from the old Prometheus deployment to the BKPR one.

 After a previous sync with the TSDB, the command to generate the Prometheus snapshot is:

 `curl -XPOST http://localhost:9090/api/v1/admin/tsdb/snapshot?skip_head=true`

 That command is meant to be executed from the sidecar rsync container that is deployed in the old Prometheus deployment.
-As soon as you execute that command, the snapshot will be stored under the data directory of Prometheus, under the `snapshots` folder.
+As soon as you execute that command, the snapshot will be stored under the data directory of Prometheus, under `snapshots/`.

 Once the snapshot is done, connect to the sidecar rsync container in the new Prometheus deployment and execute: